 Notable Locations: Tulum, Cabo San Lucas, San Miguel De Allende

-Pros: Out of the locations I’ve mentioned, I’m happy to say I reserved my personal favorite for last.
-Arguably one of the most underrated destinations for weddings, Mexico has the same exceptional qualities of any popular Caribbean or European country in amazing beaches and rich culture and history with the added level of convenience and budget-friendliness.
-I could go on about the food which is about 1/3rd of the price of most US and European restaurants and even more tasty, or the people who are as outgoing and authentic as anyone I’ve ever met, or even the unbelievable natural beauty which seems to be inescapable at every turn.
-Mexico has chill, surfer-welcoming pacific coast beaches in the state of Oaxaca, bohemian jungle paradises in towns like Tulum, and more tourist-friendly cities with gorgeous clear water in Playa Del Carmen.
-The cost of a flight to a Mexico destination wedding is more than likely going to be the same as any domestic wedding which is an added bonus for guests.
-For all these reasons and more, I’m proud to call myself a Mexico destination wedding photographer.
-Book a venue in Mexico if you love colorful towns or consider strangers friends you haven’t met yet.
+Out of the locations I’ve mentioned, I reserved my absolute favorite for last.
+Arguably one of the most underrated countries for weddings, Mexico has the same exceptional qualities of any popular Caribbean or European wedding destination.
+It’s packed with amazing beaches, rich culture, and has an added level of convenience and affordability.
+Mexico has chill, surfer-welcoming pacific coast beaches in the state of Oaxaca, bohemian jungle paradises in towns like Tulum, and tourist-friendly cities with gorgeous clear water in Playa Del Carmen.
+As a bonus, The cost of a flight to a Mexico destination wedding is more than likely going to be the same as any domestic wedding.
+For those who want to hear more about the options here, make sure to look over where to get married in Mexico.
+Book a destination wedding in Mexico if you love colorful towns and consider strangers friends you haven’t met yet.